Abdul Rahman Ya'kub: Retirement

 Abdul Rahman underwent a successful heart surgery in London in October 1980.
 With his failing health, Rahman finally decided to step down from the chief minister post while appointing his nephew and successor Abdul Taib Mahmud on 26 March 1981.
 Upon announcing his retirement, Rahman said that:

 Appointment to Governor of Sarawak

 In 1981, he resigned his post as the Chief Minister and became the Governor of Sarawak.
 However, Abdul Rahman bin Ya'kub retained his influence over the state's principal levers of patronage such as land development permits, government contracts, and timber licenses.
 In 1985, Rahman Ya'kub and Malay National Association of Sarawak invited UMNO establish its branches in Sabah and Sarawak in order help with integration of bumiputeras into national politics.
 However, Mahathir Mohamad, who was the prime minister and the UMNO president, clarified that UMNO had no intention to establish its branches in both the states and was happy to work with local parties.

-Rahman Ya'kub later quit his post as the governor of Sarawak in 1986 due to health reasons.
+Rahman Ya'kub later quit his post as the governor of Sarawak in 1986 for health reasons.